learn-co-curriculum/js-quotes-practice/README.md

 * Submitting the form should create a new quote.
 * Whether you chooose to optimisticall render or not, the new quote should appear without having to refresh the page.
 * Hitting the delete button should delete the respective quote.
 User should not have to refresh to see the quote removed from the page.
+* Hitting the like button will increase the number of likes for this particular comment.

 * **BONUS**